Vinayak-100ni/Q-A-Devops/Docker/README.md

 ##     What is the difference between an image and a container in Docker?
-     Docker Image	                                                   Docker Container Blueprint/template for the application	                      Running instance of an image Static, read-only	                                            Dynamic, can be started/stopped/removed Created once and reused many times	                          Created from an image Stored in Docker Hub/Registry	                                Runs in the Docker Engine
+     Docker Image	                                                   Docker Container Blueprint/template for the application------------------------Running instance of an image Static, read-only---------------------------------------------Dynamic, can be started/stopped/removed Created once and reused many times----------------------------Created from an image Stored in Docker Hub/Registry---------------------------------Runs in the Docker Engine
 ##     What is Docker Compose, and how does it simplify multi-container application orchestration?
-###    What is Docker Compose, and how does it simplify multi-container application orchestration?
+Docker Compose is a tool used to define and manage multi-container applications using a single YAML configuration file (docker-compose.yml).
+Instead of starting each container manually with long docker run commands, you can define services, networks, and volumes in one place and bring the whole application up with a single command:
+#### docker-compose up

+it simplifies orchestration:

+Single configuration file,

+Easier management – Start, stop, and scale multiple containers with simple commands

+Service linking – Automatically creates a private network so containers can talk to each other by service name (e.g., db, backend, frontend).

+Reproducibility – Same setup can be shared with teammates and run in any environment.

+Scalability – You can scale services (e.g., docker-compose up --scale backend=3) without extra complexity.